-Because they make everything work the way they are supposed to, or even better, Electrical engineers jobs are always on the cutting edge.
-Electrical engineers are our problem solvers and fixers, without them life wouldn’t be able to function the way we expect it to.
+Electrical engineers' jobs are always on the cutting edge.
+They make things work the way they are supposed to—or even better.
+Electrical engineers are our problem solvers and fixers.
+Without them, life wouldn’t be able to function the way we expect it to.

 Does a career as an electrical engineer sound good to you?
-Me too!
 Search for a local school.